ibm-cloud-docs/assistant/actions.md

   These examples are stored in the underlying language model as counterexamples.
   {: tip}

-To edit a default action, from the *Actions* page, click **Default**, and then click an action to open it for editing.
+To edit a system action, from the *Actions* page, click **System actions**, and then click an action to open it for editing.

 ## Testing your action
 {: #actions-test}